-There was also a GMC investigation that found this doctor guilty of multiple charges of professional misconduct, but failed to strike her off their register, although she later resigned.
-Earlier still, there was an enquiry into the Gosport deaths by Professor R. Baker whose report was suppressed by government; this is the same person who did a similar study following Shipman's conviction.
+A subsequent GMC investigation found this doctor guilty of multiple charges of professional misconduct, but failed to strike her off their register, although she later resigned.
+Prior to this, there were enquiries by CHI and Professor Richard Baker, the same person who did a similar study following Shipman's conviction, into the Gosport deaths but the Baker report was suppressed by government.

-After much pressure from families and prevarication by government, the Baker Report was finally released last month, and without surprise to anyone, completely confirms the suspicions of families that irregular activities had taken place at that hospital.
+After much pressure from families and prevarication by government, the Baker Report was finally released in August this year, and without surprise to anyone, completely confirms the suspicions and assertions of the families that irregular activities had taken place at that hospital.

-I would like to know, please, if the CPS has any intention of revisiting this case in light of the new evidence, and also look again at what information was or (more to the point) was not passed by the police prior to Mr Close's decision.
+I would like to know, please, if the CPS has any intention of revisiting this case in light of the new evidence, and look again at what information was or (more to the point) was not passed by the police prior to Mr Close's decision.